Botanical Name: Persea borbonia

 Common Name: Redbay, Red Bay, Sweet Bay, Silk Bay, Red Bay Persea, Laurel Tree

 Description: Small evergreen understory tree that grows along streams and in woods and swamps in Texas.
 Medium green foliage, good oval to rounded form, and resistance to pests and diseases.
 The fragrant foliage (bay leaves) is used to flavor soups and stews.
-Likes sun to parts shade, slowly grows 25′ tall x 25′ wide but can grow taller, blooms creamy white flowers in spring and summer, then black/blue drupes.
+Likes sun, part sun, or part shade, slowly grows 25′ tall x 25′ wide but can grow taller, blooms creamy white flowers in spring and summer, then black/blue drupes.
 Attracts birds and critters and is host plant to Palamedes Swallowtail.
 Drought tolerant after established.